logjxn/ISOx/README.md

 Mirrors that time out or return an error status are caught (requests.exceptions.RequestException) and skipped rather than crashing the whole run.

 v1 → v1.1 change: the original version selected mirrors using HEAD request response time (pure latency) rather than throughput.
 After some testing, it proved that a mirror that answered the HEAD request fastest wasn't always the fastest download option.
-The mirror selection logic was rebuilt to sample real throughput directly rather than inferring it from response latency.
+The mirror selection logic was rebuilt to sample real throughput directly rather than inferring from response latency.

 ### Checksum verification